nealalan/nealalan.github.io/README.md

 ### gears
 - [Gears! - But Were Afraid to Ask](https://www.youtube.com/watch?v=Q-XOM4E4RZQ) - I love gears and have since I watched my grandfather work on, build and repair clocks constantly as a kid.
 This was a good vid explaining some basics!
+- [Grizzly G5649 5-C Spin Index ](https://www.amazon.com/Grizzly-G5649-5-C-Spin-Index/dp/B0000DD4EB/ref=sr_1_4?keywords=spindexer&qid=1565136610&s=gateway&sr=8-4) - Used to measure up to 360 individual degrees or any divisor of 360 within a circle (dividing heads necessary so say, 100 divisions for a 100 tooth gear)

+### PM
+- [How to Organize Your Project with a PBS System - MMX](https://youtu.be/zVyEsMiwvVc) - Really like seeing this version of a WBS for making

 <br>